The chiPower transformation: a valid alternative to logratio transformations in compositional data analysis: Material and Methods

 \subsection{Measuring closeness to coherence}

 Whereas isometry is a property of the samples, coherence is a property of the compositional parts, usually the columns of the data matrix.
-Using LRs and their special case, the ALRs, are perfectly coherent: for example, LRs involving pairs of parts A, B and C are not affected if additional parts D and E are added to the composition.
+Using LRs and their special case, the ALRs, is a perfectly coherent strategy: for example, LRs involving pairs of parts A, B and C are not affected if additional parts D and E are added to the composition.

 There is nevertheless a relationship between the two concepts of coherence (of the parts) and isometry (of the samples).
-Showing that a transformation is very close to being isometric, means that it is close to the logratio transformation.
-It follows that, since the logratio transformation is perfectly coherent, an alternative transformation which is close to being isometric must also be close to being coherent.
+In Appendix 1, explicit convergence of the chiPower transformatio to the CLR transformation is shown.
+It follows that, since the logratio transformation is perfectly coherent, a transformation such as the chiPower is converging to isometry and coherence at the same time, as the power of the transformation tends to zero.

-Notwithstanding this relationship, it is still useful to quantify the level of coherence by comparing results for parts in subcompositions and the same parts in the ``full" compositions of the given data, where both have been transformed in the same way (in this case, using the chiPower transformation) but computed on different compositions due to the closure operation.
-It is also useful to see how the lack of coherence (i.e., incoherence) is affected by the size of the subcompositions, since the subcompositional values will change more due to closure when there are less parts in the subcomposition than in larger subcompositions.
+Notwithstanding this relationship, it is still useful to quantify the level of coherence in a particular application by comparing results for parts in subcompositions and the same parts in the ``full" compositions of the given data.
+In each case the parts have been transformed in the same way (in this case, using the same chiPower transformation) but computed on different compositions due to the closing operation.
+It is also useful to see how the lack of coherence (i.e., incoherence) is affected by the size of the subcompositions, since the subcompositional values will change more due to closing when there are less parts in the subcomposition than in larger subcompositions.
 The type of results to compare depends on the research problem, because coherence has a different meaning if the statistical analysis is unsupervised or supervised.

 In CoDA there is the symmetric concept of the logratio geometry of the parts: logratios can be computed for each part pairwise across the samples (i.e., $I(I-1)/2$ logratios), and their structure is related in the same way to that of the CLRs of the parts \citep{AitchisonGreenacre:02, Greenacre:21}.
 There is more than one way to quantify the geometry of the parts in the chiPower approach.
 One way is to simply transpose the data matrix and apply the chiPower transformation as before, in other words chiPower the columns (parts).
 Another way, which is adopted here, is to use the geometry of the column principal coordinates in the PCA of the chiPowered data.
 This defines a distance geometry on the parts which is equivalent to the covariance structure of the transformed parts \citep{GreenacreEtAlPCA:22}.
 For unsupervised learning, this logratio geometry of the transformed compositional parts in many different random subcompositions will be compared to the logratio geometry of the same parts, transformed in the same way, in the full compositional data matrix, again using the Procrustes correlation.
 So this is a similar measure of isometry as between the sample geometries, but between the same parts in the subcomposition and the composition.
 One could say the coherence check is being made by measuring the isometry between the parts.